Osama446/JavaScriptTraining/README.md

 	3. unshift(element) adds to the beginning of the array. push(element) adds to the end of the array.

+	   shift() deletes the first element of the array. pop() deletes the last element of the array.

 Day 12 TLDR: